cscorley/dissertation/chapters/5_discussion/3_combo.md

 \ref{table:versus-wilcox-all-flt-message}, the configuration $(A, R, M)$ performs worse than configuration $(A, R)$ for FLT.
 The DIT configuration $(A, C, M)$ worse than the configuration $(A, C)$ (Table
-\ref{table:versus-wilcox-all-dit-message}.
+\ref{table:versus-wilcox-all-dit-message}).
 Again, both optimal configurations contain the message text source.
 This aligns with our intuitive view that messages would benefit the model and suggests they would be included.